 Expect me to arrive on time for each class session.
 I expect the same of you.
+If you are going to be tardy, send me a text and follow up with an email within 24 hours.

 Expect me to remain for the entirety of each class session.
 I expect the same of you.
+If you are going to leave early, then inform me prior to the start of class.

 Expect me to prepare properly for each class session.
 I expect the same of you.
 Complete all background reading and assignments.
 You cannot learn if you are not prepared.
+The minimum expectation is that for each 3-hour class session, you have prepared by studying for at least twice as many hours.